kasra-hosseini/obspyDMT/README.rst

    :scale: 60%
    :align: center

-To plot the processed/corrected waveforms:
+To plot the processed/corrected waveforms, ``--plot_dir_name processed`` can be added to the previous command line:

 ::